yostane/cours-java/tutorials/java-cli.md

 2 actionable tasks: 2 executed
 ```

+Once the project is genertaed, we can immediately open it or run it.
-The direcrtory structure is simialr to what we we find is typical gradle and maven projects.
+We can verify that its direcrtory structure is simialr to what we we find is typical gradle projects.

 ```sh
 │   .gitattributes